a-ch.in/ty-a · 🏳️⚧️ 🏳️🌈

 I work at UWE Bristol, the University of the West of England, as the Science Communication and Engagement Manager for the COALESCE project.
+For a few months in , I worked for the University of Cambridge on Fluid – an open-source programming language being developed for explorable, self-explanatory visualisation of research data – and occasionally contribute to it in my own time.
 I previously served as Community Manager for the AI for Science and Government research programme at The Alan Turing Institute, before which I spent over a decade as a science communicator at CERN, the European Organization for Nuclear Research.

-I recently obtained a PhD in science communication from UWE Bristol 🇬🇧.
+In , I obtained a PhD in science communication from UWE Bristol 🇬🇧.
 I also have an MA in science journalism from City University London 🇬🇧 and a BSc in physics from St Xavier’s College, Bombay 🇮🇳.

-In what spare time I have, I enjoy watching and playing cricket, reading and tinkering with technology.
+In what spare time I have, I enjoy singing, playing my bass guitar and cajón, watching and playing cricket, reading, and tinkering with technology.

 I am a native speaker of English but Kannada is my mother tongue.
-I also speak Hindi/Urdu, Marathi, a bit of French and Spanish (the former with a Genevan accent 🇨🇭 and latter with an Argentine one 🇦🇷) and am learning Italian.
+I also speak Hindi/Urdu, broken Marathi, a bit of French and Spanish (the former with a Genevan accent 🇨🇭 and latter with an Argentine one 🇦🇷), and am learning Italian.

 Science Communication

-I was a science communicator at CERN between September 2010 and February 2021: for the Compact Muon Solenoid (CMS) collaboration until February 2018Here’s a Twitter thread with some of my highlights with CMS. and for CERN’s Education, Communication and Outreach group in the International Relations sector since March 2018.
+I was a science communicator at CERN between and : for the Compact Muon Solenoid (CMS) collaboration until and for CERN’s Education, Communication and Outreach group in the International Relations sector since .
 My work mainly involved writing about physics, accelerators, engineering and computing.
 As part of my job, I got to speak to a wide variety of people working at CERN and visit some of the laboratory’s most fascinating locations.

 I spoke on the Ratio podcast about CERN and more, if you fancy a listen: